deepin-community/nodejs/doc/api/url.md

   `URL.createObjectURL()`.

 Removes the stored {Blob} identified by the given ID.
-Attempting to revoke a ID that isn’t registered will silently fail.
+Attempting to revoke a ID that isn't registered will silently fail.

 ### Class: `URLSearchParams`